Chapter 2: The God Who Knows

 —Psalm 139:1–2 (ESV)

 God doesn’t need to investigate you.
 He doesn’t need to wait and see how your story unfolds.
 He already knows every detail of your life from beginning to end—and He loves you anyway.
 And it’s not because He can see into or predict the future.
-It’s because He’s there, right now, witnessing your future.
+It’s because He’s there, right now, watching it happen.
 Your entire future.
-Watching it unfold.
 Even while He is beside you in this moment.

 The cross wasn’t a reaction.
-Redemption wasn’t a backup plan.
 Jesus wasn’t sent because humanity surprised God with its brokenness.
-He was “the Lamb who was slain from the creation of the world” (Revelation 13:8).
-Before Adam ever fell, Christ had already risen.
+He was the Lamb who was slain from the creation of the world. —Revelation 13:8 Before Adam ever fell, Jesus had already risen.

-That means your life isn’t a series of divine improvisations.
-It’s a masterpiece unfolding in time, already complete in the mind of God.
+That means your life is a masterpiece unfolding in time, already complete in the mind of God.

 So when He calls you righteous, even when you feel broken—He’s not lying.
 He’s speaking from the end of the story.